zmei-framework/generator/docs/models/1_syntax.rst

     @api

-Read more about extras in the :ref:`ModelExtras` section.
+Read more about extensions in the :ref:`ModelExtensions` section.